kmeans27/artificial-intelligence-emotion-recognition-in-images/README.md

 4. Run the code and get visual representations of the results!

-For better visual representation of not dominant emotions use log = "true" when plotting the bar chart.
+For better visual representation of non dominant emotions use log = "true" when plotting the bar chart.